It isn’t time that heals grief as much as the actions you take in the time you have.

 If you’ve found yourself here, you may have also found that time doesn’t heal.

-Responding to grief asks us to do so with wise, gentle and compassionate action.
+Responding to grief requires clear, compassionate action.
 With the right guidance, it’s the actions you take that will make all the difference.
 One step at a time.